CulturesSupports/CulturesSupports/README.md

 # Cost For Operating A Designer At Basic Form

-- then its evaluated for logo, small photos and regular editing
+- then its evaluated for icons , small photos and regular smal editing projects leaning to use computer in 2 hour a day

 Cost of Hiring a Designer a Year is Around 80 000 $ - 150 000 $